dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 <p align="center"><img width="500" height="500" alt="Image" src="https://github.com/user-attachments/assets/ceb9d0af-eb68-4ea7-ad19-4aaec78e56d9" /><img width="500" height="500" alt="Image" src="https://github.com/user-attachments/assets/9e9484a2-1e6a-4ae9-8864-afce8cef43c3" /><img width="500" height="500" alt="Image" src="https://github.com/user-attachments/assets/8ff5cf62-1c2e-4f1f-b122-0b6b0e2da0be" />

- <b>There are two ways to create a new GPO.
+There are two ways to create a new GPO.
-   - The first option creates the GPO first and links it to a domain or OU later.
+- **Option 1**: Creates the GPO first and links it to a domain or OU later.
-   - The second option creates and links the GPO at the same time.
+- **Option 2**: Creates and links the GPO at the same time.

 **`Method I:`**
 - Click Group Policy Objects.
 - Right-click New.
 - Enter a name.
 - Click OK.

 **`Method II:`**
 - Right-click the OU or Domain.
 - Click Create a GPO in this domain, and Link it here.
 - Enter a name.
 - Click OK.
  <br>

 **`Step 4:`**